 Tesla Model 3 Long Range

 • Center Dashboard Display: A 15.0-inch touchscreen positioned centrally on the dashboard.
 It functions as both the digital instrument cluster and the infotainment interface, displaying driving data, navigation, media, climate controls, and more.

-The Tesla Model 3 Long Range does not include a head-up display, so driving information such as speed and navigation cues is not projected into the driver’s line of sight on the windshield.
+The Tesla Model 3 Long Range does not have a head-up display.
+Speed and navigation information remain on the vehicle's other displays.

+Tesla Model 3 Long Range